 - Nehru’s family was affluent thanks to his father’s legal practice.
 He describes his childhood as uneventful and sheltered in his autobiography.
 He grew up in a grand house called ‘Anand Bhavan’.
-He had two sisters, both younger to him.
+He had two sisters, both younger than him.

 - At the age of 15, Nehru went to study at the Harrow School in England.
 After that, he studied natural science at Trinity College, Cambridge University, and passed out with a degree in 1910.
 Nehru also read books on politics, economics, literature and history.

 - As a child, he read about Garibaldi, the Italian national hero, and Nehru himself was inspired and dreamed of India’s freedom from British rule.